TIGRLab/TIGRSlurm-Docs/README.md

   * `--partition` : for specifying a partition
   * `--gres` : for special resource requirements

 If these look like options that may be passed on the command line, that's because the are.
-All SLURM directives are equivalent to command line options, and may be passed on the command line when you call a SLURM script with `sbatch`, as in `sbatch --partition=low-moby my-script.sh`.
+All Slurm directives are equivalent to command line options, and may be passed on the command line when you call a Slurm script with `sbatch`, as in `sbatch --partition=low-moby my-script.sh`.
 However, this is inconvenient and should be avoided, as it forces you to correctly type each directive every time.
 Instead, follow this example and place the directives inside the script.

 #### Directives: ####